agmeadows/Amazon_Vine_Analysis/README.md

 After analyzing the reviews for Mobile Electronics, it has been determined there is no bias for members of the Vine program.
 The result of %0.1 is far too low to indicate any sort of correlation to higher 5-star reviews.

+The data set was rather small for customers in the Vine program.
+A much larger data set would be required to perform a more accurate analysis.
+Given that, there is no additional analysis that would provide useful information.